knaw-huc/lenticular-lens/readme.md

 - `APP_DOMAIN`: The application domain; defaults to `http://localhost`
 - `SECRET_KEY`: The secret key used for session signing
+- `ADMIN_ACCESS_TOKEN`: The access token used for running admin tasks
 - `LOG_LEVEL`: The logging level; defaults to `INFO`
 - `PUBLISHER`: The publisher to be registered in the RDF export; defaults to `Lenticular Lens`
+- `AUTO_DELETE_JOB_DAYS`: The minimum number of days after creation of a job making the job eligible for deletion
 - `WORKER_TYPE`: For a worker instance, the type of the worker to run:
     - `TIMBUCTOO`
     - `LINKSET`